edvinand/OmegaV_BLE_Course/README.md

-# Orbit Course
+# OmegaV Bluetooth Low Energy Course

 # Bluetooth_Low_Energy_Introduction

 **Prerequisites:** Download Visual Studio Code, and nRF Connect for Desktop -> Toolchain manager and install the latest version of nRF Connect SDK (2.1.1 when this guide was written).
-Install nRF Connect for Visual studio (instructions from Toolchain Manager).
+Install nRF Connect for Visual studio (Follow the instructions from Toolchain Manager).
 </br></br>

 # HW requirements
 - nRF52840 Development Kit.
+- MG90S Servo Motor

 # SW Requirements
 As mentioned in the prerequisites, you'll need: